svennam92/openshift101/workshop/part2-openshift_ibmcloud/exercise-8.md

 In LogDNA, you can grant any of the following service roles to users:

-* `Mamager` role: This role grants permissions to a user to perform all admin tasks.
+* `Manager` role: This role grants permissions to a user to perform all admin tasks.
 As a manager, a user can manage resources: configure/manage/delete views, alerts, dashboards, screens, keys, and exclusion rules; export data; search, filter, and view all data; and configure archiving.
 * `Standard member` role: This role grants permissions to a user to perform some admin tasks.
 As a standard member, a user can configure/manage/delete views, alerts, dashboards and screens, export data, and search, filter, and view all data.
 * `Reader` role: This role grants permissions to a user to customize the UI, and view data only.
 As a reader, a user can perform read-only actions such as monitor data through views, dashboards, and screens.